-If you wish to query your result please see Mrs Brown, Examinations Officer immediately.
+If you wish to query your result please see Mr Lee, Examinations Officer immediately or email exams@wadebridge.cornwall.sch.uk

 There is a fee for each query and these vary from Board to Board.
 You must also be aware that there is a chance your grade could be lowered.
 All applications must be made in writing by the student, following discussion with the subject teacher.
-The outcome of an appeal can take some time due to the many processes the examination Boards need to complete.
-There is a deadline for submitting post results services, please consult the individual examination board website for dates.
+The outcome of an appeal can take some time, due to the many processes the examination Boards need to complete.
+There is a deadline for submitting post results services, please consult the individual examination board website for dates or contact the school for assistance.